Relaxation of Thermal Capillary Waves for Nanoscale Liquid Films on Anisotropic-slip Substrates: Simulation methodology

 \subsection{Measurements of slip length}

-Slip length is measured from independent configurations by simulating unidirectional ($x-$ or $y-$direction) pressure-driven flows past a solid surface as shown by the MD snapshots in the top-left corner of Figures \ref{fig2}(a) and (b).
-The pressure gradient is created by applying a body force $g$ (along the $x$ or $y$ direction) to the fluid.
+Slip length is measured from independent configurations by simulating unidirectional ($x-$ or $y-$direction) pressure-driven flows past a solid surface (Poiseuille flows) as shown by the MD snapshots in the top-left corner of Figures \ref{fig2}(a) and (b).
+The pressure gradient is created by applying a body force $g$ (along the $x$ or $y$ direction) to each particle in the fluid.
 The generated velocity distribution is then parabolic: $u_{x,y}(z)=\frac{\rho g_{x,y}}{2\mu }(z-{{z}_\mathrm{HB}})(2{{z}_\mathrm{FS}}-z_\mathrm{HB}-z)+{{u}_{s}}$.
 Here $z_\mathrm{HB}$ and $z_\mathrm{FS}$ are positions of the hydrodynamic boundary (HB) and free surface (FS), respectively, and $u_s$ is the slip velocity at the HB.

 The precise location of two boundary positions is not trivial since there is an interfacial zone between the two different phases (solid-liquid and liquid-vapour) as shown in the density distribution (the orange line in Figure \ref{fig2}(a)).
 For the HB, research has shown it is located inside the liquid, between first-peak density and second-peak density rather than simply at the solid surface\cite{bo1994,ch2015} (an offset which matters when the interfacial layer has comparable width to the film).
 In line with this finding, we choose the position of HB at the first valley of density distribution: $z_\mathrm{HB}^*=1.2\sigma$ (see Figure \ref{fig2}(a)).
 The position of the FS is determined in the standard way by the location of equimolar surface where density is $0.5n_l^*$, with $z_\mathrm{FS}^*=9.5\sigma$ (see Figure \ref{fig2}(a)).
 After locating the boundary, the slip velocity is obtained by fitting velocity profiles of MD data (symbols) with analytical expressions of velocity (solid green lines) as shown in Figure \ref{fig2}.
 The slip length $\ell$ is the distance between the HB and the position where the the linear extrapolation of the velocity profile vanishes, see the dashed blue lines (since the slip length is small for each case, the tangent line is close to the fitting line).